jaroslaw-weber/blog/data/posts/csharp-vs-rust.md

 }

 ```
-This is kind of funny, but way too long.
+This is kind of funny, but the implementation is way too long.
 Is there a better way to do this?
 There is.
 It is called `chain_error` crate.
 The description on github is "Error boilerplate for Rust".
 Let's see if it's really improving the situation.
 This is the example from documentation:

 ```rust